Should I Ask Again Or Move On?

 Chasing creates anxiety instead of connection.

 If you wait too long, you start accepting the bare minimum.
+This is exactly how low-effort dynamics talked about on Healthline take root.

 Chemistry is not commitment.